sidp16/basketball-physics/README.md

 # Ball Physics Engine
-A Physics Engine for a ball made with Python and PyGame.
+A physics engine for a ball written in Python using PyGame.
 Can be utilised for games involving a ball such as ping pong.